popovicirobert/cf-app/README.md

-This is a command line application that helps you solve problems on codeforces
+# This is a command line application that helps you solve problems on codeforces

 chmod +x install.sh

-sudo source install.sh
+source install.sh